Hawk-Eye's vision extends to soccer and beyond

 PREMIER LEAGUE DEBUT

-Hawk-Eye is now helping to resolve goal line disputes in English soccer after the Premier League, the world's richest, became the first major domestic competition to bring in such technology.
+Hawk-Eye is now helping to resolve goal line disputes in English football after the Premier League, the world's richest, became the first major domestic competition to bring in such technology.

 FIFA, world soccer's governing body, has gone down a similar path after match officials failed to spot a goal by England's Frank Lampard in his country's defeat to Germany during the 2010 World Cup.